Skip to main content

 Instructions: take one capsule at bedtime

-NOTE: If you are really drug-sensitive, ask your physician to change the dosing schedule for Script #1 to two weeks and increase the quantity to 42.
+NOTE: If you are drug-sensitive, ask your physician to change the dosing schedule for Script #1 to two weeks and increase the quantity to 42.
 Just keep in mind that Script #1 is an added expense to your LDN trial period.

 If you want to just give 4.5 mg per day a try, you only need the second script above.
 However, you may ask your doctor to write Script #1, but not fill it unless you encounter side effects that can’t be managed.